qwer1234abc/StarTrekkers/README.md

 iii.
 Try to switch and play with the toggle button to see the differences between light/dark mode.

-The project looks very much the same on both laptop browsers and on mobile screen, in fact it may be a little smaller on mobile view.

-One interesting bugs or problems we've discovered during our testing is that our background star animations tend to goes off without looping continuonsly.
-But, we've found out which sections that causes this issue and had successfully solved it.

 **2. Save Theme Color :**

 i.
 Switch the theme color on the mode page to either mode (light/dark).